SCROLL DOWN FOR THE COMPLETE PROGRAMMING SCHEDULE!

 Important Notes About Attending Programs and Events at Comic-Con

-Beyond the Convention Center, you will find Comic-Con programming at four other locations in downtown: the San Diego Central Library, the Hilton Bayfront Hotel, the Horton Grand Theatre, and the Marriott Marquis.
+Beyond the Convention Center, you will find Comic-Con programming at six other locations in or close to downtown: the San Diego Central Library, the Hilton Bayfront Hotel, the Horton Grand Theatre, the Marriott Marquis, and new this year: BarrioHaus and at the future home of the Comic-Con Museum in Balboa Park.

-Programs at the Central Library are located in the Shiley Special Events Suite (9th Floor) and The Neil Morgan Auditorium (ground floor, opposite the library).
-The library is across the Harbor Drive pedestrian bridge at 330 Park Blvd. (you can also enter at 11th Ave. and K St.).
+Programs at the Central Library are located in the Shiley Special Events Suite and The Neil Morgan Auditorium.
+The library is in downtown across the Harbor Drive pedestrian bridge at 330 Park Blvd.
 Programs at the Hilton Bayfront, just south of the Convention Center, are in the Indigo Ballroom.
-The Horton Grand Theatre is at 444 4th Avenue, two blocks east of the Convention Center.
+The Horton Grand Theatre is on 4th Avenue, two blocks east of the Convention Center.

-The Marriott Marquis San Diego Marina Hotel meeting facility is located on the Harbor Drive of the hotel, adjacent to the Convention Center on the Hall A side.
-Programs are in Grand Ballroom 1 & 2, Grand Ballroom 9, and Marina Ballroom DE.
+The Marriott Marquis San Diego Marina Hotel has opened their new meeting space to us.
+The facility is located on the Harbor Drive side of the hotel, adjacent to the Convention Center on the Hall A side.
+Programs are in Grand Ballroom 6, Grand Ballroom 10 & 11, Grand Ballroom 12 & 13, and the Santa Rosa Room.
 The Marriott Marquis serves as the headquarters hotel for anime, films, nighttime games, the Hospitality Suite, and the Comic-Con International Independent Film Festival.
-The Comic Creator Connection is still in the Santa Rosa Room on Friday and Sunday, along with Game Creator Connection on Saturday only, while the Panel Playback room is in Marriott Marina Ballroom DE.
+The Comic Creator Connection is still in the Santa Rosa Room